airframesio/docs/docs/feeding/how.md

 ## AirwavesOS (formerly Airframes Receiver OS / AROS)

 If you are using the [AirwavesOS](https://docs.airframes.io/docs/aros), feeder clients are already installed for most services and ready for you to configure as an `Output`.
 You are able to feed multiple aggregation services.
+This will be the easiest way to get going for just about everyone.

+*In development.*

 ## ADSBExchange Distribution